webinar replay (January 29, 2019)

 The combined impact of these changes on the growth portfolio at DuPont S&C has been a several-fold increase in the portfolio’s total value.
 This has positioned DuPont S&C for a future as a growth company.

-Please join us at 8 AM Pacific/11 AM Eastern on Jan.
-29 to hear the whole story from Henry.
-We hope you’ll learn how to accelerate your own company’s growth and increase the value of your innovation portfolio.
+Enjoy the webinar replay on how to accelerate your own company’s growth and increase the value of your innovation portfolio.